maxhomsi/311_wk2_day2_express-continued/README.md

 ### Express.static

-* After "app" is defined, add the `express.static` middleware to express referencing the "public" folder
+* After "app" is defined, add the `

+` middleware to express referencing the "public" folder
 * Navigate to http://localhost:4000 to see the web page

 ### Body-parser